lindseystead/foodbank-checkin-portfolio/README.md

 - **Research to Reality**: Academic project evolved into deployed software
 - **Full Agile and Iterative Software Lifecycle**: From requirements gathering to production maintenance

-This project showcases the complete journey from academic research (COMP 4911 capstone project at TRU) to production deployment, demonstrating technical skills, problem-solving ability, and commitment to serving Canadian communities.
+This project showcases the complete journey from academic research (COMP 4911 capstone project at TRU) to production deployment.
+Designed and built entirely by me using agile methodologies, the system demonstrates technical skills, problem-solving ability, and commitment to serving Canadian communities.
+The CSV-first, Link2Feed-ready architecture enables immediate deployment while supporting future API integration.
 Originally designed as a capstone project, the system is now designed specifically for Canadian food banks with PIPEDA compliance and Canadian data residency options.

 ---